Combodo/iTop/readme.txt

 Added verb ormCaseLog::GetAsArray()
 Query arguments: when the value of a query argument is null, it must be considered as being a valid argument (was reported as missing).
 Improved the error reporting when the argument is in the form :this->attcode and the attcode is not valid for the class of 'this'.
-Query arguments could be array values, making it easier to build dynamic IN() clauses Added DBObject::RegisterURLMakerClass, to allow for overriding the standard behavior of template placeholders such as $this->org_id->hyperlink(portal)$
-When uploading documents, get the mimetype from the file itself (if feasible) rather than relying on the mimetype of the HTTP header.
+Query arguments could be array values, making it easier to build dynamic IN() clauses When uploading documents, get the mimetype from the file itself (if feasible) rather than relying on the mimetype of the HTTP header.
 This was already implemented but it was buggy and fell anytime into the fallback method.
 Make the login page more mobile friendly.
 Add the "filter" attribute into the details form of the TriggerOnThresholdReached class.